 My works embrace the delicate process of mark-making that often begins with the minuscule and gradually grows to form and reform works that are both abstract and formal at the same time.”

 Alice Attie received a doctoral degree in Comparative Literature and an M.F.A. in Poetry and taught literature throughout the New York area before turning her attention to her artwork.
-She was awarded the Pollock-Krasner Foundation Grant in 2016-2017.
+In 2015 and in 2023 she received the Pollock-Krasner Foundation Artist Grant.

 Attie has attended seminars in physics and philosophy at Columbia University for a period of several years.
 “Class Notes” is a series of drawings, each of which was created within the time frame of a single class period.
 Taking notes in class, Attie re-inscribes the lectures as drawings; they became visual analogues to the intellectual adventures that Attie finds herself drawn to.
 The tenuous distinction between drawing and writing is invoked, and as the lines of these two merge and collaborate, they seem to stand for something entirely other.